The Whole SHeBANG: Critical reception

-Stephen Thomas Erlewine of Allmusic said that he did not consider the album country in sound, but still thought that the songs were well-executed, praising Kristyn Osborn's songwriting skills and the trio's vocal harmonies.
-He gave the album four stars out of five.
+Stephen Thomas Erlewine of AllMusic said that he did not consider the album country in sound, but still thought that the songs were well-executed, praising Kristyn Osborn's songwriting skills and the trio's vocal harmonies.
+Billboard gave the album a positive review, saying: "The group features intricate, shifting harmonies, proving once again that sibling harmony singing is unmatched."
+The magazine also praised Kristyn Osborn's writing.